 Just because turtles live much of their lives in water, doesn’t mean they sometimes need to be out of the water as well.

+You can also try to make on by yourself.
 If you’ve got a tub or tote, for instance, you can stack up some larger rocks.
 Just ensure that the foundation is steady and that your turtle can actually climb up onto them.

 This is the area on which your UV light and heat source will shine.

 Check out this article on the best basking docks for more information.

 Lastly, your pet turtle or tortoise is going to need the proper nourishment.

 Generally, most turtles and tortoises will require a balanced diet of commercial turtle pellets, plants, vegetables, and fruits as well as proteins, such as cooked meat (chicken or beef, cut up into small pieces), worms, crickets, and other insects, feeder fish, etc.